-If you’re wondering what Sport Psychology is, well it can be simply described as the study of how psychology influences sports performance.
-If you think about it, our thoughts, feelings and behaviours can all have an impact upon the way we approach sport, but quite often we leave this area of sports performance unchecked in favour of other areas that we’re perhaps more knowledgeable about.
+Sport Psychology can be described as the study of how psychology influences sports performance.
+Our thoughts, feelings and behaviours can all have an impact upon the way we approach sport, but quite this area of sports performance can be left unchecked.

-Take a look at this image below.
-As sports people we tend to traditionally focus on the technical, tactical and physical aspects of our sport.
-For example, we spend hours improving our fitness, hours improving our technical ability and hours on the tactical aspect of our performance.
+Traditionally, there is a focus on the technical, tactical and physical aspects of sport.
+For example, teams and individuals might spend hours improving fitness, technical ability and tactical aspect of performance.
 But…how much time do we allocate to improving our mental fitness to perform?

 “Sport is 90% physical and 10% mental, but it’s the 10% mental that gives us 90% of the problems”

 We could also flip this and suggest that actually;

 In either case, the psychology of sport is an important aspect of performance that we shouldn’t leave unchecked.
 We should invest in improving our mental fitness to perform just as much as we invest in our commitment to improving our physical, technical and tactical prowess.

 Sport psychology has been around for longer than you might think.
 Way back in 1898 a psychologist called Norman Triplett found that cyclists performed better when they were competing against others, as opposed to when they cycled alone.